 - 6 consecutive days in a workweek,

-You can also go after the employer for overtime pay, which is typically 1.5 times your regular rate of pay.
-It can be double if you worked more than:
+You can also pursue overtime pay from the employer, which is typically 1.5 times your regular rate of pay.
+It can be doubled if you worked more than:

 - 12 hours in a workday, or